BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 provide or maintain the service.
 Anthropic may also share account and usage information with us.

+**50.17.
+Amazon Quick**

+**50.17.1.** **Quick Readers**.
+Readers (as defined in the Quick documentation) that are used for automatically or programmatically refreshing dashboards for near real-time use cases must choose capacity pricing.
+For readers under user pricing, each reader is limited to manual use by one individual only.

 ## 51\.
 Amazon Lightsail

 **51.1.** You authorize AWS to peer your Amazon Lightsail VPCs and your Amazon